Maryam-Haghani/TFBS/README.md

 ---

 ## 1. Data Preparation
-Data utilized in this project are sourced from the [Ronan2016](https://pubmed.ncbi.nlm.nih.gov/27203113/) and [Sun2022](https://pubmed.ncbi.nlm.nih.gov/35501452/) studies.
-Download the data and place it in the `./inputs` directory inside the `./TFBS` project folder.
+The DAP-seq peak used in this project come from [Ronan et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27203113/) and [Sun et al., 2022](https://pubmed.ncbi.nlm.nih.gov/35501452/).
+Genome sequences and DAP-seq peak files are available on [Zenodo](https://zenodo.org/records/17229680) (DOI: 10.5281/zenodo.17229680).

+After downloading, place the files in the project directory as follows:
+- `./TFBS/data/fastas/` → genome FASTA files
+- `./TFBS/data/peak_files/` → DAP-seq peak files

 We used the `01-generate_samples.py` script to process raw data and generate positive and negative samples for transcription factor (TF) binding sites.
 It takes as input a FASTA file of chromosome sequences for species genome and a CSV file containing peak regions.
-Negative sample will be generated based on `neg_type` argument with default value of "shuffle".
+Negative sample will be generated based on `neg_type` argument with default value of "dinuc_shuffle".

 ### Usage
 To run the script, use the following command: